kevinstl-org/apiease-docs/docs/docs/request-types/liquid-requests.md

 Response fields:

-response.status: The numeric status returned by the request.
+- `response.status`: The numeric status returned by the request.

-response.data: The response payload.
+- `response.data`: The response payload.
 Use the json filter to print full objects.

 **Using values from a previous response**